Influential Women Spotlights Amanda Schneider, LE: Founder and Owner of Loving My Skin Spa

 At Loving My Skin Spa, Amanda operates a six-room treatment facility where she integrates advanced skincare treatments with holistic wellness practices.
 Working alongside massage therapists and wellness practitioners, she offers transformative experiences that combine corrective esthetics with internal health support, mindfulness, and integrative healing techniques.
 Her mission is to empower individuals to truly “love the skin they’re in” by helping them reconnect with both their bodies and their sense of self-worth.

 Throughout her career, Amanda has distinguished herself internationally within the aesthetics industry.
-She has competed in international aesthetics competitions for three consecutive years, consistently placing in the top 10, with upcoming finals in four categories.
+She has competed in international aesthetics competitions for three consecutive years, consistently placing in the top 10. .In March of 2026, she came home with 6 trophies, three of them distinguishing her in the top 3, and was inducted as a Legend for the Skin Games international competition.
 Her work treating complex skin conditions, as well as her experience in oncology-adjacent aesthetics, has deepened her understanding of the relationship between mental health, internal wellness, and skin health.

 In recent years, Amanda has expanded her work beyond traditional aesthetics into broader holistic healing and empowerment initiatives.
-She became an art therapy practitioner and has hosted annual women’s empowerment retreats for the past three years.
-These retreats blend community support, art therapy, integrative healing practices, and wellness education, creating safe spaces where women can reconnect with themselves emotionally, mentally, and physically.
+She became an art therapy practitioner and has hosted a women’s empowerment retreat.
+The retreat blends community support, art therapy, integrative healing practices, and wellness education, creating safe spaces where women can reconnect with themselves emotionally, mentally, and physically.
 Through these experiences, Amanda aims to help women rediscover confidence, resilience, and self-love in environments built around healing and support.
+Learning to be “perfectly imperfect” is a gift and is what makes us unique.

 Amanda’s extensive credentials reflect her multidisciplinary and integrative approach to wellness.
 In addition to being a Licensed Esthetician, she is a Reiki Master, Certified Reflexologist, Certified Herbalist, Life Coach, and Menopause Coach.
-She is also currently completing certification as an Integrated Holistic Health Practitioner.
+She has also completed her certification as an Integrated Holistic Health Practitioner.
 Her ability to combine clinical skincare expertise with holistic health practices allows her to approach beauty and wellness from a deeply individualized and comprehensive perspective.

 The best career advice Amanda has ever received was to believe in every decision she makes, every single day.
 That mindset became foundational to building her confidence, strengthening her self-trust, and navigating both the personal and professional challenges that come with entrepreneurship and leadership.